1nval1dctf/terraform-aws-ctfd/README.md

     end
 ```

-*Note* CTFd does not currently support separate database readers/writers or proper sharding for ElastiCache so the cluster setups are likely overkill for what we get.
+*Note* CTFd does not currently support separate sharding for ElastiCache so the cluster setups is likely overkill for what we get.

 ## Examples

  * [Simple](examples/simple)

 ## Inputs

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-----:|:-----:|